epimodels/netzwerk/README.md

 `python setup.py test`

 While C++ tests are specified using GoogleTest, Python tests utilize the included `unittest` library.
+Additionally, Python code in `setup.py` moves the compiled C++ test binary to the `bin/` folder and automatically runs the C++ tests as well as the Python tests.
+Separate C++ and Python tests are run to isolate errors.

 ### Why pybind11?

 Wrapping modern C++ code in Python provides high-level high-performance code, a sort of [have-your-cake-and-eat-it](https://en.wikipedia.org/wiki/You_can%27t_have_your_cake_and_eat_it) for programmers.

 ### At what cost?
 Added complexity and code duplication, which pybind11 minimizes compared to other approaches.
+While CMake is also complex, it too greatly simplifies cross-platform support.